theupdateframework/taps/tap4.md

 It is either constructed by explicit actions from the client, or distributed by an out-of-band bootstrap process.

-The trust pinning file contains a dictionary D1.
+The trust pinning file contains a dictionary.
-D1 contains two keys, "repositories" and "delegations".
+This dictionary contains two keys, "repositories" and "delegations".

-The value of the "repositories" key in D1 is a dictionary D2.
+The value of the "repositories" key is another dictionary.
-Each key in D2 is a _repository name_, and its value is a list of URLS.
+Each key in this dictionary is a _repository name_, and its value is a list of URLS.
 The repository name also corresponds to the name of the directory where metadata files would be cached on the client.
 The list of URLs specifies _mirrors_ where clients may download metadata and